chairemobilite/transition_qgis/README.md

 ![alt text](docs/screenshots/login_prompt.png)

-The prompt also asks users for the URL of the server which, by default, is `http://localhost:8080` but can be edited by users.
-The authentication gets a token from the Transition application and will be saved if the user choses to maintain a connexion.
-When the token expires, the user will be prompted to login again for a new one.
+The prompt also asks users for the server URL that is to be used.
+By default, it is set to `http://localhost:8080` but can be edited by users.
+The login gets an authentication token from the Transition application.
+When the token expires, the user will be prompted to login again to get a new one.

 After a successful login, users have access to the plugin, which is a dockwidget.\
 The dockwidget contains multiple tabs which are described in the following.